RoboBears5611/Ftc2019RoverRuckus/TeamCode/team3543/readme.md

 * Basic:    This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
 These are bare bones examples.
 * Sensor:   This is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended as a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended as a functioning robot5611, it is simply showing the minimal code required to read and display the sensor values.
-* Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware devices: eg: for a Pushbot.
+* Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot5611's hardware devices: eg: for a Pushbot.
 Look at any Pushbot sample to see how this can be used in an OpMode.
-            Teams can copy one of these to create their own robot definition.
+            Teams can copy one of these to create their own robot5611 definition.
-* Pushbot:  This is a Sample OpMode that uses the Pushbot robot structure as a base.
+* Pushbot:  This is a Sample OpMode that uses the Pushbot robot5611 structure as a base.
 * Concept:	This is a sample OpMode that illustrates performing a specific function or concept.
             These may be complex, but their operation should be explained clearly in the comments, or the header should reference an external doc, guide or tutorial.